aletundo/ngpaas-monitoring-roles-poc/README.md

 # ngpaas-monitoring-roles-poc

 ## Synopsis
-This repository is a proof-of-concept (POC) for the ngpaas monitoring stack deploy.
+This repository is a Proof of Concept (PoC) for the NGPaaS monitoring stack deploy.

 ## Getting started